United for Basic Needs

 United Way is committed to taking care of our most vulnerable neighbors.
 This includes those needing food for themselves and their families, and those needing longer-term shelter, both to prevent and address homelessness.

-In Steuben and Chemung Counties, one person in every seven is at risk of food insecurity.
+In Steuben and Chemung counties, more than 23,000 residents are living in poverty, according to the U.S. Census Bureau.
+One person in every eight is at risk of food insecurity, according to the Food Bank of the Southern Tier.
 Nearly half of all renters spend 35% or more of monthly income on their housing costs.

 Educating Our Neighbors